yulleta/yulleta/README.md

  motivated to studying and implementing such engineering theories & skills day and night, ☀️🌙📚🖊️🤩 <br/>
  dreaming of the world of joy & happiness with love and freedom 🤍💞🕊️🔥<br/><br/>

+ 💗 I enjoy studying with peers <br/>
+ / Helps keep motivated, conversational studying stengthens my knowledge basis deeper, <br/>
+ / and for the most, learning from new and various POV is <strong>!!FUN!!</strong> <br/>
- ++ I have a cat named Kkong, one from the profile!
+ 💗 I have a cat named Kkong, one from the profile!
 He is Sooooo adorable!!! 😻 <br/>
- ++ I enjoy listening to music, from KPOP to Indie band music 🎵 <br/>
+ 💗 I enjoy listening to music, from KPOP to Indie band music 🎵 <br/>
  (also enjoy singing though not a good singer)🎤
 </div>